harrisnisar/harrisnisar.github.io/index.md

 ## Education

-### Master of Science Candidate in Industrial Engineering with the Advanced Analytics Concentration:
+### MS Candidate in Industrial Engineering with the Advanced Analytics Concentration:

 University of Illinois at Urbana Champaign
 December 2022 (Expected)

-### Bachelor of Science in Bioengineering:
+### BS in Bioengineering:

 University of Illinois at Urbana Champaign
 May 2017